turingschool/front-end-curriculum/lessons/redux-round-two.md

   Actions: "TOGGLE_TODO"

-  Each individual todo-list item will have an on-click even that can mark itself as complete.
+  Each individual todo-list item will have an on-click event that can mark itself as complete.
 When this happens, we need to update the todo list item.

   The information needed to make this happen is simply the id of the todo-list item.

 ```js
     {